Cowley Hill Design Technology Curriculum Statement

 We aim to equip pupils with cultural capital, preparing children with the essential design knowledge and skills for what comes next.
 The exploration of new skills and experiences helps to nurture resilience, curiosity and creativity.
 Through this journey, children develop new forms of cultural capital that makes a difference in individual mind-sets, which consequently shapes their future.

 We have carefully designed a progressive DT curriculum that implements a breath of skills through the school.
 We organise and plan the curriculum to enrich class Topic learning.
 This allows for an experiential experience.

 DT is an inspiring, rigorous and practical subject, which requires creativity, resourcefulness, and imagination.
-Pupils design and make products that solve real and relevant problems within a variety of contexts.
-Through the evaluation of past and present technology, pupils can reflect upon the impact of Design Technology on everyday life and the wider world.
+Children's design and make products that solve real and relevant problems within a variety of contexts.
+Through the evaluation of past and present technology, children can reflect upon the impact of Design Technology on everyday life and the wider world.

-Pupils learn how to take risks, becoming resourceful, innovative, enterprising and capable pupils.
+Children learn how to take risks, becoming resourceful, innovative, enterprising and capable Children.
 Through high-quality design and technology, education makes an essential contribution to the creativity, culture, wealth and well-being of the school.

 At Cowley Hill we begin our DT learning from the Early Years to allow children to engage in opportunities from the earliest stages of learning.
 In the Early Years, we celebrate children from different culture and ethnicities through exploring cooking, designing and creating products from around the world.
 This continues through the curriculum from Early Years to Yr 6.